The Rope (album)

 The Rope is the debut album by the darkwave band Black Tape for a Blue Girl.
 It was released on vinyl in 1986 by Projekt Records.
 Later cassette and CD versions were released.

+In 2026, Uncut ranked The Rope at number 169 in their list of "The 200 Greatest Goth Albums", writing how the electronic-based band "spun a unique thread of ambient darkwave, neoclassical exoticism and dark cabaret on their relatively bare-boned and lo-fi debut album."